-Sediment traps may be constructed of rock (as in-per the MODOT MoDOT Standard DrawingPlans) or other non-erodible material sufficient to temporarily impound water, or may be a simple excavated pit.
+Sediment traps may be constructed of rock (as per the MoDOT Standard Plans) or other non-erodible material sufficient to temporarily impound water, or may be a simple excavated pit.
 They are usually placed down grade of a drainage structure or ditch outlet to prevent sediment from leaving MoDOT right of way.
 Sediment traps may also be constructed by placing a rigid, blocking structure (wood, steel, concrete) across the inlet or upstream opening of a pipe or culvert.
 This device can be referred to as a culvert block sediment trap (CBST).
 When using this device, heavy sediment particles will settle in front of the structure and clearer water will pass over the device and through the pipe.